Meet PST's Admin-Artists:

 PST "Primos" are amazing people who worked with, contributed, and played a huge part of PST's growth and development over the years, and we cannot thank enough for the time and talent they poured into.

 Anjoli Santiago is a Temple graduate and was a successful teaching artist and actor for seven years in Philadelphia working with several theater companies in the area.
 She relocated to New York to be a full time Special Education teacher in the South Bronx and get her Master’s in Education from CUNY City College.
 Her journey then carried her to the world of non-profit education and she is proud to be an Education Coordinator with Classroom Champions.
 There Anjoli works to innovate programming and bring support to teachers nationwide.
-Working with Power Street Theater, Anjoli brings her knowledge to build and enhance the education outreach experience.
+Working with Power Street Theater, Anjoli brought her knowledge to build and enhance the education outreach experience.
 You may recognize Anjoli as Sor Juana from Las Mujeres, Deborah in MinorityLand and Cali in Children's Festival.